MirceaUn/Unittest_Framework_saucedemo.com/README.md

 1. A folder needs to be created in the computer, where the code to run the app will be stored
 2. A new project needs to be opened in PyCharm, a virtual environment needs to be created and for, each page where tests will be made, a PythonFile needs to be opened
-3. In each PythonFile the Unittest Library and the Selenium Package will be used to automate the tests
+3. In each PythonFile the Unittest Library and the Selenium Module will be used to automate the tests
 4. For each set of tests 2 mandatory functions need to be created:
       - the SetUp function - for the economy of code all the steps prior to the actual test are written here (opening the website, maximizing the window, etc.)
       - the TearDown function - all the steps needed after running the test are written here (closing the website and browser)